The parents charged with the murder of their seven-week-old infant were offered a plea deal in court Friday.

 Trishelle Jabore, 26, and Jay Crowder, 33, allegedly abused, starved and mistreated their daughter, Trinity Jabore.

-Trinity Jabore was found unconscious by police and then transported to the hospital were she was pronounced dead on Dec.
+Trinity Jabore was found unconscious by police and then transported to the hospital where she was pronounced dead on Dec.
 25, 2016.
-Chief Medical Examiner.

 An autopsy revealed the cause of death to be malnutrition and hyponatremia, with a secondary cause being trunk trauma.